JimMoyle/CimDiskImage-PowerShell/Help/Get-CimDiskImage.md

 Get-CimDiskImage
 ```

-Returns details about all cimfs volumes currntly mounted.
+Returns details about all cimfs volumes currently mounted.

 ### EXAMPLE 2:

 ```
 Get-CimDiskImage -DeviceId '\\?\Volume{d342880f-3a74-4a9a-be74-2c67e2b3862d}\'
 ```
-Returns the details for the cimfs volume with the spcified DeviceId
+Returns the details for the cimfs volume with the sepcified DeviceId

 ### EXAMPLE 3: